kokeitor/Custom-Multi-Agent-Recruiter/README.md

 ## **App modes**

-For using the Custom Multi-Agent Recruiter, i have design several **"app modes"** *some of them still on the develop phase*
+To use the Custom Multi-Agent Recruiter, I have designed several **"app modes"** *some of which are still in the development phase*.

 1. **One-Shot Pipeline Mode**

     - Set up the DATA configuration JSON file

-        Open *config* folder and, inside the *data.json* file, add all the candidates CV (Curriculum vitae or resume) you want to analyze with the job offer linked to that analysis
+        Open the *config* folder and, inside the *data.json* file, add all the candidates' CVs (Curriculum Vitae or resumes) you want to analyze with the job offer linked to that analysis.

-        *I have include, in the last JSON object inside this JSON array, an example or template you could tune for your specific case*
+        *I have included, in the last JSON object inside this JSON array, an example or template you could tune for your specific case.*

-        ***Note that with this template you ensure a good performance of the model and the agents analysis***
+        ***Note that with this template you ensure good performance of the model and the agents' analysis***

         ```json
         [